 - Bake for 10 to 15 minutes, or until the bottom is golden, then carefully flip and bake for an additional 10 minutes.
 Watch carefully so that you don’t overbake.

-- Remove from the oven and let stand for 5 minutes or so before serving in any of the ways suggested in the headnote.
+- Remove from the oven and let stand for 5 minutes or so before and serve on buns or in pita with any of the condiments and/or add-ons listed.
+Or do without bread and just serve a burger or two atop a green salad.

 If you don’t have breadcrumbs on hand, make them in a food processor with two average size pieces of bread (it’s a great way to use up ends!).
 Pulse on and off to make fine crumbs.
 The reason this recipe calls for twice the amount of breadcrumbs as chickpea flour is because the latter is much denser.